What this handout is about

 9. Interpret your evidence

-Avoid the temptation to load your paper with evidence from your story.
+Avoid the temptation to load your paper with evidence from your text.
+To get your readers’ interest, you need to draw their attention to elements of the story that they wouldn’t necessarily notice or understand on their own.
 Each time you use a specific reference to your story, be sure to explain the significance of that evidence in your own words.
-To get your readers’ interest, you need to draw their attention to elements of the story that they wouldn’t necessarily notice or understand on their own.
 If you’re quoting passages without interpreting them, you’re not demonstrating your reasoning skills or helping the reader.
+Our handout on Paragraph Development can offer some guidance in this process; it provides a “5 Step Process to Paragraph Development” that prompts writers to explain, or interpret, each piece of evidence they include in a paragraph.
 In most cases, interpreting your evidence merely involves putting into your paper what is already in your head.
 Remember that we, as readers, are lazy—all of us.
 We don’t want to have to figure out a writer’s reasoning for ourselves; we want all the thinking to be done for us in the paper.

 The previous nine steps are intended to give you a sense of the tasks usually involved in writing a good interpretive paper.
 What follows are just some additional hints that might help you find an interesting topic and maybe even make the process a little more enjoyable.

 Make your thesis relevant to your readers